dbrg77/beautiful-jekyll/_posts/2018-07-02-setting-up-public-links-for-ucsc-visualisation.md

 The ftp method is easy, but it has a problem.
 Sometimes, especially when you have large amount of data, the UCSC genome browser shows an error: `ftp server error on cmd=[PASS x@genome.ucsc.edu]`.
 You have to keep refreshing the page several times, which is annoying.

-Another way is to use [S3 storage](https://aws.amazon.com/s3/) provided under Sanger Flexible Computing Environment.
+Another way is to use __[S3 storage](https://aws.amazon.com/s3/)__ provided under Sanger Flexible Computing Environment.
 Again, create a ticket via ServiceDesk, saying that you want to use S3 storage.
-You can request 100 GB maximum.
-100 GB is quite small, but it can still hosts quite a large amount of bigWig files.
+You can request a maximum of 100 GB.
+100 GB is quite small, but it can still host quite a large amount of bigWig files.

 After they created an S3 account for you, you will have a `.s3cfg` file in your home directory on Sanger farm, and the content will look like this (I ommited security part):